 Like the other templates, this is only for one or two players; other

 AWK source code.
 (Added September 3,

-To install a HOMM3 RMG template, take a template, rename it
+To install a HOMM3 RMG template, take a template (right click to download!),

 , and place it in the HOMM3 data folder (such as